AgnesNM/TenaSquared/notes_2.md

 from . models import Customer

-# Create your views here.
+# Serializing data in Django

+It's basically coverting your response data into a more usable format like json or xml

 # a high level way to serialize data in django